alvivar/bite/README.md

 # Bite

 Minimalistic Key Value Store.
-It's basically a chat, a TcpListener waiting for messages to GET and SET values.
+A socket waiting for messages to GET and SET values.

 ## How to use